code-a11ly/code-a11ly/README.md

 - [Email](mailto:10gabriel.souzas@gmail.com)

-> *"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House

 <!---
 code-a11ly/code-a11ly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.